Work-Related Upper Limb Disorder Compensation Claims

-According to a recent report by the Health and Safety Executive (HSE), the number of new cases of upper limb disorders (ULD) between 2013 and 2014 was 87,000.
+According to a recent report by the Health and Safety Executive (HSE), the number of cases of upper limb disorders (ULD) between 2020 and 2021 was 212,000.
 These cases included a range of work-related musculoskeletal complaints in the neck, shoulder, hand, wrist, elbow and fingers.

 Brought on by continually repetitive or strenuous activities, if a person is affected by a work-related upper limb disorder, an employer could be held liable if they failed to effectively manage and control the risks associated with the condition.

 It should be possible to make an injury claim if:

 - you were diagnosed in the last 3 years and;